pinzger/pinzger.github.io/_pages/home.md

 I am always on the lookout for PhD and Master Students with strong technical and research skills for doing a PhD or Master's Thesis with me.
 See [wanted](wanted) for more information or drop me an email.

 I am co-organizing the [1st International Workshop on Engineering Resilient Robot Software Systems](https://www.erross.org/) (ERRoSS) co-located with [IRC 2020](http://irc.asia.edu.tw/2020).
-We welcome submissions of research, work-in-progress, lessons learned, and vision papers.
+We welcome submissions of research, work-in-progress, lessons learned, and vision papers. **Note, due to the Coronavirus, IRC 2020 and ERRoSS 2020 have been postponed.**

-And, I am co-organizing the [3rd Workshop on Validation, Analysis and Evolution of Software Tests](http://vst2020.scch.at/) (VST) co-located with [SANER 2020](https://saner2020.csd.uwo.ca/).
-We welcome submissions of research, position, and tool demo papers.